kestra-io/docs/docs/developer-guide/cicd/README.md

 In Kestra, the number of flows you develop can grow quickly, and maintaining them can get challenging.
 CI/CD pipelines are a great way to automate your flows' validation and deployment.
-This section will guide you through the steps to create a CI/CD pipeline.
+This section will guide you through creating a CI/CD pipeline for your Kestra flows.

 ## Why a CI/CD pipeline?